Labiri/nazcawiki/nazcastrategies.md

 ### Choosing **distribution model** and **rebalance period**

 Here you can choose how to allocate your assets and how often Nazca should rebalance them for you.
-Each one will give your portfolio specific alignments and different levels of risk: make sure to check the **Distribution Models** section of this wiki to learn more about them.
+Each one will give your portfolio specific alignments and different levels of risk: make sure to check the [Models and Backtests](metrics.md) section of this wiki to learn more about them.

 ![nazca_model](https://github.com/NazcaBot/nazcawiki/raw/master/res/nazca_model.png)